 “These approvals mark the first generic approvals of a direct oral anticoagulant,” Woodcock noted.
 “Direct oral anticoagulants [blood thinners] do not require repeated blood testing.”

-The two types of generic tablets were approved to reduce the risk of stroke and systemic clotting in the lungs of patients with non-valvular atrial fibrillation and for the prevention of deep vein thrombosis (DVT), which may lead to pulmonary embolism (lung clots), in patients who have had hip or knee replacement surgery.
+The newly approved generic tablets of apixaban are primarily indicated for reducing the risk of stroke and systemic clotting in patients with non-valvular atrial fibrillation (AFib).
+Additionally, they are used in the prevention of deep vein thrombosis (DVT), a condition that can lead to life-threatening pulmonary embolism (lung clots) in patients who have undergone hip or knee replacement surgery.

 Atrial fibrillation is a heart rhythm disorder that raises the risk of blood clots.
 It is estimated that between almost 3 and 6 million Americans have atrial fibrillation, according to the U.S. Centers for Disease Control and Prevention.
 Many of these individuals use anticoagulants or anti-clotting drugs to reduce that risk, the FDA noted.